EchungYang/Learningisfun.github.io/index.md

-*This study was reviewed by the University of Cambridge Faculty of Education ethics panel.
-Please do not hesitate to contact us if you have any questions or concerns you would like to discuss.*
+This study was reviewed by the University of Cambridge Faculty of Education ethics panel.
+Please do not hesitate to contact us if you have any questions or concerns you would like to discuss.

 Researcher: Yiqiong YANG
 Email: yyq_experiment@hotmail.com
+Gonville & Caius College
+University of Cambridge

 ![Image of Cambridge University](https://www.educ.cam.ac.uk/facultyweb_content/news/sites/default/files/shorthand/81/C8Adkz9Jkx/assets/mYJevb0XiO/logo-faculty-education-750x256.jpeg)